'Heroes emerged' | Passengers, crew remembered on 22nd anniversary of 9/11 in Shanksville

 “My sister,” she said, collecting herself, “Colleen L. Fraser.”

-Even 22 years later, the pain and pride remains strong for the 60 or so family members – and hundreds of visitors – who spent the morning paying tribute to the 40 United Flight 93 passengers and crew killed in the 9/11 crash.
+Even 22 years later, the pain and pride remain strong for the 60 or so family members – and hundreds of visitors – who spent Monday morning paying tribute to the 40 United Flight 93 passengers and crew killed in the 9/11 crash.

-Wearing pins and clutching flowers, the families joined National Park Service members and their supporters on Monday in a solemn ceremony to mark the occasion near the Flight 93 National Memorial's Wall of Names.
+Wearing pins and clutching flowers, the family members joined National Park Service representatives and their supporters on Monday in a solemn ceremony to mark the occasion near the Flight 93 National Memorial’s Wall of Names.

 “Twenty two years ago today, heroes emerged in New York, at the Pentagon and aboard Flight 93,” National Park Service Western Pennsylvania Superintendent Stephen Clark said.